not2cleverdotme/Dockerfiles/README.md

 ### What this image does
 - Enables TLS 1.0, 1.1, 1.2, and 1.3 for both Client and Server via Schannel registry keys.
 - Downloads `nuget.exe` to `C:\tools\nuget` and adds it to `PATH`.
 - Installs the PowerShell `Az` module from the PowerShell Gallery (PSGallery) for all users.
+The module is not preloaded during build to keep build times short.
 - Installs Azure CLI (`az`) via MSI and adds its bin directory to `PATH`.
 - Ensures `powershell.exe` is globally available by appending `C:\Windows\System32\WindowsPowerShell\v1.0` to `PATH`.
 - Ensures common module locations are present in `PSModulePath` for `Az` discovery.